 Pros and Cons of Direct Deposit

 After the set-up process, using direct deposit has more benefits than drawbacks for many people.
 Some benefits of direct deposit include:

 • Convenience.
 Direct deposit means getting paid on payday whether or not an employee is in the office.
 A person using direct deposit could be at work, on vacation, or out sick, and their paycheck will still appear in their account.

 • Time-saving.
 Employees don’t need to head to the bank or ATM or use their banking app to upload a paycheck.
-Direct deposit is instant, and the payee doesn’t need to do anything on their end.
+Typically, direct deposit is instant, and the payee doesn’t need to do anything on their end.

 • Environmentally friendly.
 Using direct deposit can help reduce a payee’s carbon footprint on payday since there’s no physical check to print out and no need for a postal service to deliver it.